What is an A/A Experiment?

-If a winner is declared in your A/A test, you should check the setup of your experiment, to detect the inconsistencies on the measurement of your conversions.
+If a winner is declared in your A/A test, you should check the setup of your experiment, to detect any inconsistencies on the measurement of your conversions.

-*However, there may be a small portion of these type tests in which a false declaration may occur by pure chance, so please consider this."
+*However, there may be a small portion of these type of tests in which a false declaration may occur by pure chance.